Student-friendly JavaScript reference with examples

 Use for-i when you need:

-IS the index itself:
+The variable i IS the index itself:

 if (array[i] > i) {